pwisocodes/lemon-sdk/README.md

 # Unoffical Python SDK for lemon.markets trading API

 ## What features are currently included in this SDK?
-- [x] Management of account properties and spaces
+- [x] Management of account properties
 - [x] Creating, deleting and executing market orders
 - [x] Receiving historical (m1, h1, d1) market data
 - [x] Searching for instruments, funds, etfs, etc.
-- [x] Creating and executing strategies in separate spaces
 - [x] Pagination handling
-- [ ] Backtesting of strategies
 ## Install

 Running following command will install all project dependencies.
 You have to install python and poetry first or using pip by default.